The SPA is a members’ run organisation managed by a committee, elected each year, under a Chair who is elected for three years.

 Find out more about our committee members and the role they play in the Scottish Potters Association.

-I started taking pottery classes in 2016 at Culross Pottery and I am a hobby potter with my own home studio near Braco in Perthshire.
+I started taking pottery classes in 2016 at Culross Pottery and now have my own studio at my home near Braco in Perthshire.
 I joined the SPA in 2018 to get to meet other potters and learn more about the craft.
-I joined the committee in 2019 as website coordinator and was responsbible for commissioning the new website.
-In March 2020, I took over as Vice-Chair and my role now is to assist the Chair.
-I have also taken over the role of Treasurer until the next AGM due to Steve's resignation as a result of illness.
+I joined the committee in 2019 as Website Coordinator, moved to being Vice-Chair and Treasurer in 2020 and was appointed Chair at the 2021 AGM.
+I am delighted and honoured to be heading up such a tremendous and welcoming organisation full of talented, friendly people.

 Kathleen Morison, Membership